 Table of Contents

 SoFi is best known for their student loan products but they have a cash management account called SoFi Money.
-It currently yields 0.25% APY, which is meh, but they also have a new account offer.
+It currently yields 4.60% APY (unlocked with direct deposit or by depositing $5,000+ every 30 days, otherwise 1.20% APY), which is meh, but they also have a new account offer.

-When you open an account, they will give you $50 if you deposit at least $500 - there is no direct deposit required.
+When you open an account, they will give you up to $250 if you receive qualifying direct deposits totaling at least $1,000.
 It’s super easy and the account has no fees.

 You can use this free money with SoFi Invest, below, to get bitcoin.